This article covers:

-Once Chrome/Edge has restarted, reopen Clipchamp Create (go to app.clipchamp.com).
+Once Chrome/Edge has restarted, reopen Clipchamp (go to app.clipchamp.com).

 Log in again and open the project.

-An additional option to try is to delete the site data in the Chrome/Edge Developer Tools and reload the Clipchamp page afterwards.
-This leads to all video editing and processing files to get reloaded so that projects can open correctly again.
+An additional option to try is to delete the site data in the Chrome/Edge Developer Tools and reload the Clipchamp page afterward.
+This leads to all video editing and processing files getting reloaded so that projects can open correctly again.
 You might have to relink the media assets in editing projects after this process.

 a) Click the 3 dots menu icon